1765 (21st August)

 This was set up to canvas for reform.

-At Parliament’s request, William had dismissed the government and new elections were held.
+At Parliament’s request, William IV had dismissed the government and new elections were held.
 Charles Grey was returned as Prime Minister with an increased majority.

 Third Reform Bill